tadejmagajna/HereIsWally/README.md

 ```
 pip3 install tensorflow
 ```
-if with this doesn't work use this instead:
+if it doesn't work use this instead:
 ```
 pip3 install tf-nightly
 ```